Saturday, June 14, 2025

 What is Kettlebell Training?

-Kettlebells are different from regular weights because they shift your body’s center of gravity.
+Kettlebells and regular weights differ because they have a shifting center of gravity.
 This makes exercises like swings and squats more challenging.
 It forces you to engage your core and improve balance.

 Benefits of Kettlebell Workouts